sharris-umass/python_html/README.md

 # python_html

+Project to format python output into html pages for easy viewing.

-Short script that takes a string, then formats it and opens it as a web page
+Includes script that takes a string, then formats it and opens it as a web page. [html.py]